theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/06-june/2024-06-subscribers-friends-messages.md

 Hello Heritage on the Marina family and friends

-As part of the monthly **Around the World** program, _Heritage Happenings_ visits **Mexico**.
-Look for the Mexican matador cameo and red and green theme.
+As part of the monthly **Around the World** program, _Heritage Happenings_ visits **The Caribbean**.
+Look for the trumpet player cameo and the green, black and gold colors of the Jamaican flag theme.

+The issue also celebrates **Father's Day** with photos of many fathers of team members and residents.

 Click the links below to open your digital copies of the June publications.

 [_Heritage Happenings_ **Newsletter**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-06-happenings-newsletter.pdf )

 [_Heritage Happenings_ **Calendar**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-06-happenings-calendar.pdf)

-This month we have added a new publication: [_Heritage Happenings_ **Floor Plans**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-06-happenings-floor-plans.pdf)

 Please let me know if you have siblings, children, or friends who would like to receive the newsletter.
 I will be happy to add them to the list.